LucasGdosR/advent_of_code_23/01/README.md

 - **Solution**: accumulating the result to a thread-local variable leads to a lock-free implementation that does not share variables.
 At the of the work, return the whole batch through a shared channel (once per batch instead of once per line)

 3. Merging

 The main thread must reduce all partial results into a single final result.
 This is trivial, since solving each line is commutative.

+4. Benchmark

+The multithreaded solution using 4 threads led to a 2-3x speedup for a 1000-line file.
+This is pretty good considering reading the file contributes a bit to the time it takes, and it's single-threaded in both implementations.
+I was surprised that thread creation overhead was negligible.